Google announces its plan to upend the $140 billion video game industry

 All of the legwork to render those games is done in Google's cloud.

+Google needs game studios to build titles for Stadia.
+It says developers can build on its cloud or in their own studios. id Software is already building "Doom Eternal" for Stadia and demoed it on stage.
+Another developer, Tequila Studios, showed its game "Rime" running on the platform.

+But beyond that, there weren't many major game titles announced for the system.
+Google's biggest challenge will be to convince publishers to bring blockbuster games to the platform.

-Google will face lots of headwinds in the space, however.
-One expert who spoke to CNBC said Microsoft is better poised to offer a streaming videogame service, since it already has relationships with publishers in place and a strong fan base of gamers who buy its consoles.
+One expert who spoke to CNBC said Microsoft is better poised to offer a streaming video game service, since it already has relationships with publishers in place and a strong fan base of gamers who buy its consoles.
 Microsoft's upcoming competitor is called xCloud.

 "I'd favor Microsoft's chances given it too has the scale and technology but has been successfully engaged in the gaming industry via Windows and XBox for over 30 years," Patrick Moorhead, president and principal analyst at Moor Insights & Strategy told CNBC ahead of Google's event.